 Many of you who helped me with my first tandem which will be donated in time to a sports museum with the names of all contributors.
-Now I need to raise the $26,000 for the new tandem.
+Now I need to raise the $28,000 to cover all costs for the new tandem.

 So I‘m humbly asking for your support again.

 Katie Kelly competes as a Vision Impaired (PTVI) Paratriathlete on the International Triathlon Union (ITU) Paratriathlon race series.
 Katie won Australia's first medal in Paratriathlon where the sport made its debut at the 2016 Rio Paralympics with Michellie Jones as her Guide.
 Together they would also win the 2015 and 2017 World Championships.

 Paratriathlon is a multidisciplinary endurance sport that consists of a 750m swim; 20km bike ride and a 5km run.
 For the race as a Vision Impaired athlete I compete with a Guide.
 The athlete and guide are tethered for the swim, ride on a tandem bike and are tethered again for the run.

 Katie Kelly was born with Usher Syndrome, a rare deaf and blind degenerative condition.
 Usher Syndrome is a genetic disorder.
 The symptoms and signs of Usher Syndrome generally include:

 Thank you for your support, in any capacity, it is valued and appreciated.